Managing Director & CEO

 “Contribute to medical care by developing, manufacturing and delivering essential medicines that other companies do not pursue.”
 Nobelpharma was created in 2003 based on this mission.

-During the 17 years since our founding, we have gained numerous approvals—for 16 new ethical drugs, 1 additional indication, and 1 new medical device—and received 10 orphan drug/medical device designations as well as 2 SAKIGAKE designations (RAPALIMUS® GEL and TITANBRIDGE®).
+During the 19 years since our founding, we have gained numerous approvals—for 16 new ethical drugs, 6 additional indication, and 1 new medical device—and received 14 orphan drug/medical device designations as well as 2 SAKIGAKE designations (RAPALIMUS® GEL and TITANBRIDGE®).
 We have also been expanding overseas since 2016, receiving 1 orphan designation each in the US and Europe in 2017 and filing new drug applications in China in September 2019 and in US in February 2020.
+In March 2022 “HYFTOR™ (sirolimus topical gel)” has been approved in the US by the U.S. Food and Drug Administration (FDA) for the indication of facial angiofibroma associated with tuberous sclerosis complex (TSC) in adults and children 6 years of age or older.

-Meanwhile, we booked our first sales in 2008, and after turned positive in 2012, we have seen 8 straight years of profits up to 2019.
-Thankfully in 2019, we have achieved sales of 13.4 billion yen with net income of 2.3 billion, enabling us to share 190 million with our employees as well as to offer dividend of 780 million to our shareholders.
+Meanwhile, we booked our first sales in 2008, and after turned positive in 2021, we have seen 11 straight years of profits up to 2021.
+Thankfully in 2019, we have achieved sales of 20.7 billion yen with net income of 3.5 billion yen,

 Nevertheless, our aim is not revenue or profit itself; we consider these to be merely the fruits of achieving our mission and the means to achieve our mission.